Brooklyn Navy Yard: New Lab Tour

 Use the calendar below to find our next available tour date.
 Click here to see listings for other Inside Industry Tours at the Brooklyn Navy Yard.

-As this tour takes place in public facilities and on sidewalks, this tour is fully accessible to visitors who use wheelchairs.
+As these tours takes place in public facilities and on sidewalks, these tours are fully accessible to visitors who use wheelchairs or mobility devices.
 Please note any requests for accommodations in your reservation or contact us in advance so that our guides can review the tour route for any obstructions or inaccessible pathways in advance of the tour.
-Please be advised that this tour involves extended periods of walking and standing with minimal opportunities to sit down.
+Please be advised that this tour does involve extended periods of walking and standing with minimal opportunities to sit down.

 Please contact us for more details on booking a private tour of the Brooklyn Navy Yard or visit our Group Tours page.
 At this time we cannot schedule private tours that visit Brooklyn Navy Yard tenant spaces, but we encourage groups to purchase tickets for our scheduled Inside Industry public tours, and we can offer discounted group rates.